Grade 3 Curriculum

 Co-Curriculars

-Grade 3 Students partake in several co-curricular activities such as music, dance, art, physical education, and world language.
-Please see our Beyond Core Academics page.
+Third Grade students participate in a variety of co-curricular activities, including music, dance, art, physical education, and world language.
+For more information, please visit our Beyond Core Academics page.

 We'd Love to Hear from You: